swo/16s-book/manuscript/sec04.md

 A pet peeve of mine is when someone asks "how many OTUs" were in some sample.
 That number, on its own, means very little.
 It matters how the OTUs were called.
-That question is like asking how many kinds of board games there are.
+Asking "how many OTUs" is like asking how many kinds of board games there are.
 The answer depends on how you define "kinds".

 ## An abridged history of the OTU